symfony/symfony-docs/quick_tour/the_view.rst

 The ``path`` function takes the route name and an array of parameters as arguments.
-The route name is the main key under which routes are referenced and the parameters are the values of the placeholders defined in the route pattern::
+The route name is the main key under which routes are referenced and the parameters are the values of the variables defined in the route pattern::

     // src/Acme/DemoBundle/Controller/DemoController.php